keks-and-co/quiz-generator/README.md

 * `composer install`
 * `cp .env.example .env`
 * `php artisan key:generate`

-Populate your db info in the .env file.
+* populate your db info in the .env file
+* `php artisan migrate --seed`

 For local development, it is recomended to use [homestead](https://laravel.com/docs/5.5/homestead), which will create a local dev domain for you and safe you the trouble of configuring the correct env.